spintronics/csce310_project/readme.md

 > npm run dev

-open the model.mwb file in mysql workbench
+open the model_professor.mwb file in mysql workbench

 from the menu bar select Database > Forward Engineer